suabochica/react-nanodegree/react_fundamentals/03_state_management/notes.md

 Oftentimes, the number of components an app should have is subjective, but it is always the case that they should follow the Single Responsibility Principle, be reusable, and manageable in size.

 ## Functional components
 Until this point, we have used JavaScript class syntax with a render method to build out our components.
-Eventually, we'll be adding more methods to these classes, bur for now, it's good to know that if all your components has a render method you can actually use a regular old function to create your component.
+Eventually, we'll be adding more methods to these classes, but for now, it's good to know that if all your components have a render method you can  use a regular old function to create your component.

 > If a component is only using a `render()` method to display content, then it can be converted into a _Stateless Functional Component_.